 - Include important information in your presentation and make sure you will also be able to address any questions or issues the audience might raise.

-- Anticipate likely objections to what you are proposing.
+- Anticipate likely objections.
 Make responses to these objections part of your presentation.

 - Make sure you know your competitors' products as well as you do your own.